guttih/WinStrip/Deployment.md

 5. Create a new release on the server
     1. open WinSCP and navigate to the folder "/var/www/web-guttih/public/projects/winstrip/release"
-    2. Left-Click the folder "x.x" and select "Duplicate"
+    2. Right-Click the folder "x.x" and select "Duplicate"
     3. Change the last directory name from "x.x" to "1.1" and press "OK"
     4. Edit the file "/var/www/web-guttih/public/projects/winstrip/release/1.1/release.json"
         1. Change the version form "x.x" to "1.1"